KyleGortych-SNHU/programming-languages-cpp-project3/README.md

 - What skills from this project will be particularly transferable to other projects or course work?

     The most transferable part of this project is the directory layout and use of the make file.
-By having specific paths for c++ projects it helps in making it easier for implementing the make file and overall simplicity in .
+By having specific paths for c++ projects it helps in making it easier for implementing the make file and overall simplicity for the end user running it.

 - How did you make this program maintainable, readable, and adaptable?